 Accommodated resistance, also know as variable resistance training, has been in use in the powerlifting world for quite a while now.
 I mentioned Westside Barbell, the Conjugate Method, and Louie Simmons above and if you’re familiar with this stuff than training with bands and chains is probably not something new to you (At least the concept of it anyway.)

-In a meta-analysis (study of studies) by Soria-Gila et al. (2015) it was noted that variable resistance training could improve an athletes performance by improving rate of force development, recruitment of motor units, and increasing strength though the full range of motion of a movement (i.e. reducing force drop off at ‘sticking points’).
+In a meta-analysis (study of studies) by Soria-Gila et al. (2015) it was noted that variable resistance training could improve an athletes performance by improving rate of force development, recruitment of motor units, and increasing strength through the full range of motion of a movement (i.e. reducing force drop off at ‘sticking points’).

 Take-away point: If you’re running into sticking points during your lifts, this might help!